(Mathematics, Statistics, and Computer Science)

 Chair, 2014-15: Jill Dietz, algebraic topology, group theory

-Faculty, 2013-14: Richard J. Allen, logic programming, intelligent tutoring systems; Adam H. Berliner, matrix theory, graph theory, linear algebra; Kosmas Diveris, commutative algebra; Kristina C. Garrett, partition theory, enumerative combinatorics; Bruce Hanson, complex analysis; Paul D. Humke, real analysis, dynamical systems; Ryota Matsuura, mathematics education, number theory; Steven McKelvey, operations research, wildlife modeling (on leave); Arnold M. Ostebee, applied mathematics (on leave); Marju Purin, homological algebra, representation theory; Matthew Richey, mathematical physics, computational mathematics; Paul Roback, statistics; Kevin Sanft, computational biology; Kay E. Smith, logic, math history; Thomas St. George, differential equations; Rebecca Vandiver, mathematical biology; Paul Zorn, complex analysis, mathematical exposition (on leave)
+Faculty, 2014-15: Richard J. Allen, logic programming, intelligent tutoring systems; Joseph Benson, differential geometry; Adam H. Berliner, matrix theory, graph theory, linear algebra; Kosmas Diveris, commutative algebra; Kristina C. Garrett, partition theory, enumerative combinatorics; Bruce Hanson, complex analysis; Paul D. Humke, real analysis, dynamical systems; Ryota Matsuura, mathematics education, number theory; Steven McKelvey, operations research, wildlife modeling; Marju Purin, homological algebra, representation theory; Matthew Richey, mathematical physics, computational mathematics (on leave); Paul Roback, statistics; Thomas Rogers, mathematics; Kay E. Smith, logic, math history; Rebecca Vandiver, mathematical biology; Paul Zorn, complex analysis, mathematical exposition

 Mathematics, as the study of patterns and order, is a creative art, a language, and a science.
 The practice of mathematics combines the aesthetic appeal of creating patterns of ideas with the utilitarian appeal of applications of these same ideas.
 As the language of physical science, mathematics is also used increasingly to model phenomena in the biological and social sciences.
 Mathematical literacy is indispensable in today’s society.
 As part of the Department of Mathematics, Statistics, and Computer Science (MSCS), members of the mathematics faculty strive to help students understand natural connections among these related but distinct disciplines.